At What Age Does Healing Slow Down?

 - Vacuum-assisted wound closure.
-The use of a vacuum suction as part of the wound closure process can improve healing, by removing fluid buildup and stimulating the multiplication and proliferation of healthy cells, along with blood vessel branching and growth.
+The use of vacuum suction as part of the wound closure process can improve healing by removing fluid buildup and stimulating the multiplication and proliferation of healthy cells, along with blood vessel branching and growth.

 - Platelet-rich plasma treatments are becoming more and more common for wound healing.
-These treatments take a small amount of your blood, spin it to separate out the different components, take the platelet portion (often with additives like fibrin to further promote healing), and then return that to the wound site.
-It forms a matrix or foundation on which tissues can regenerate, greatly speeding healing time and improving recovery.
+These treatments take a small amount of your blood, spin it to separate the different components, take the platelet portion (often with additives like fibrin to promote healing further), and then return that to the wound site.
+It forms a matrix or foundation on which tissues can regenerate, greatly speeding healing time, and improving recovery.

-- Get any existing medical conditions, especially diabetes or circulation problems, under control with the help of medication.
+- Get any existing medical conditions, especially diabetes or circulation problems, under control with prescribed medications and lifestyle changes.

 - Exercise regularly, even if it’s only light walking a few times a week.